naninovel/docs/docs/api/index.md

 @printer Wide

-; Will assign `Right` appearance to `Bubble` printer, make is default, ; position at the center of the screen and won't hide other printers.
+; Will assign `Right` appearance to `Bubble` printer, make is default, ; position at the center of the scene and won't hide other printers.
 @printer Bubble.Right pos:50,50 hideOther:false
 ```